 Other activities the group has focused on include refining the data set and hearing from each clinical group in turn about new developments in breast cancer treatment.

-The Breast Cancer Treatment Project is conducted by the ACT and SE NSW Region Breast Cancer Treatment Group (which is made up of surgeons, oncologists, pathologists, nurses, epidemiologists, social workers, ACT Cancer Society representatives, GPs, and others involved in the management of women with breast cancer).
+The Breast Cancer Treatment Project is conducted by the ACT and SE NSW Region Breast Cancer Treatment Group (which is made up of surgeons, oncologists, pathologists, GPs, breast care nurses, epidemiologists, social workers, physiotherapists, consumer representatives (e.g. BCNA, Bosom Buddies) and others involved in the management of women and men with breast cancer).

 The aim of the project is to collect and examine data on treatment and outcomes for women and men with breast cancer.
 This will lead to improved breast cancer treatment in the ACT and surrounding region.